renwell-studio/rangeplotter/docs/ROADMAP.md

 **Status**: **Implemented**.
 - PyInstaller spec file created and verified.
 - GitHub Actions workflow configured to build and release binaries on tags.
+- **Updated**: Release process now packages the binary in a ZIP archive with editable config and data folders.

 **Implementation Steps**:
 1.  **Dependency Analysis** (Done):